AmberGershman/javascript-challenge/README.md

 Hi again, friends!

-Join us today, on the GW Data Analytics Bootcamp Channel, for a brief foray into <strong>JavaScript</strong>!
+Join us today, on the <i>GW Data Analytics Bootcamp</i> Channel, for a brief foray into <strong>JavaScript</strong>!
-(previously recorded due to COVID restrictions).
+<h6>(previously recorded due to COVID restrictions)</h6>

 Our host, Amber, will be taking us through forEach loops, the fattiest of fat arrow notation, and the extraterrestrial world of d3.select.

 <strong>Amber</strong>: Welcome back to my repo, Amber's Data Domain!
-I won't lie - I've been writing a lot of ReadMe's lately and I'm going a bit crazy, so I thought I would try a host-local TV format.
+I won't lie - I've been writing a lot of ReadMe's lately and I'm going a bit crazy, so I thought I would try a local TV, morning news format.
 It's good to see you all again, friends.

 In this episode, we will talk about basic JavaScripting, including reading in JS files in as HTML tables with forEach loops and adding filters to rerender your data.
 Luckily, we are starting with pre-packaged styling so we won't have to worry about the CSS elements.